 University of California, Santa Cruz Maternity and Paternity Leave Policies

-University of California, Santa Cruz offers 20 weeks of paid maternity leave, 0 weeks of unpaid maternity leave, 12 weeks of paid paternity leave and 8 weeks of unpaid paternity leave.
+University of California, Santa Cruz offers 0 weeks of paid maternity leave and 6 weeks of unpaid maternity leave.
 This information is based on anonymous tips submitted by employees.

 Tips & Comments